 - The unforgiving servant was forgiven by the king (saved).

-- Despite being forgiven, he cannot forgive others (wrong act).
+- Despite being forgiven, he does not want to forgive others (wrong act).

 - The unforgiving servant was declared “evil” (not saved).
 We all know that all forms of evil are not allowed in heaven.